-Professional development is critical to ensuring that instructors are properly trained in online course design, basic online technology, and online pedagogy.
-At some colleges, this training is mandatory and must be completed before an instructor can teach a class online; for other colleges, the training is recommended but optional.
-Different institutions may also include varying levels of detail and different content in their trainings.
-These decisions can be made locally and may be determined by the local collective bargaining agreement, by the college's online education committee, or through other means.
+Professional development is critical to ensure that the instructor is properly trained in online course design, basic online technology, and online pedagogy.
+As mentioned above, for some colleges, this training is mandatory and must be completed before an instructor can teach an online class; for other colleges, the training is recommended but optional, or contains portions of the above elements but not all of them.
+This is a local decision and one which may have been determined by the local collective bargaining agreement, by the college's online committee, or through other means.

-Whatever the requirements or rules at a given college, faculty that are new to teaching teaching should receive training before developing and teaching courses online, perhaps beyond what the college requires or provides.
-Experienced instructors should also receive continued training in order to stay current with the latest developments in online education and to better hone their own craft.
-At some colleges, such training may be a contractual issue; at others, it may be a departmental requirement or a college expectation.
-Finally, all faculty involved in online education can benefit from attending workshops, institutes, or conferences in order to discuss and debate the latest issues in the field and be informed about changes to regulation or other areas around course construction.
+Even with the requirements or rules at a given college, it is very important for faculty that are new to online teaching to receive training before developing and teaching online course, perhaps beyond what the college requires or provides.
+It is also important for experienced instructors to receive continued training in order to stay current with the latest developments in online education and to better hone their own craft.
+At some colleges, this may be a contractual issue; at others, it may be a departmental requirement or a college expectation.
+Finally, it is useful for all faculty involved in online education to meet in workshops, institutes, or conferences in order to discuss and debate the latest issues in the field and be informed about changes to regulation or other areas around course construction.

-Fortunately, faculty have many available options for receiving training to teach online.
-For those who are considering a first foray into the online teaching process or who want to begin to design a class to be taught online, an initial step could be to actually take a course online.
-Faculty teaching online must understand the experience of being a student in an online class.
-Many training classes are designed specifically to introduce faculty to the basic concepts regarding teaching online and to take them through the process of developing online course content.
-Some colleges and districts have developed their own such courses, while others rely on existing courses conducted by organizations such as @ONE.
-Similarly, Canvas has self-paced courses that are available to any faculty member interested in learning about online teaching and andragogy.
+Fortunately, there are many ways for faculty to receive training to teach online.
+For those who are considering the online teaching process, or who want to begin to design an online class, a first step could be to actually take an online class.
+It's important for faculty teaching online to understand the experience of what it is like to be an online student.
+There are many classes designed specifically to introduce faculty to the basic concepts behind teaching online and to take them through the process of developing online content.
+Colleges and/or districts have developed their own such courses or, in some cases, rely on existing courses conducted by organizations such as @ONE.
+Similarly, Canvas has self-paced courses that are available to any faculty interested in learning about online courses and pedagogy.

-The online training course experience is key for both beginning and experienced teachers, but just taking a course is typically not enough to produce a quality course for online instruction.
-The next step is usually local training, either in the form of one-on-one tutoring with a distance education expert such as an instructional media designer, group workshops, peer review sessions with a content expert, or a combination of all of these.
+The online course experience is key for both beginning and experienced online teachers, but just taking a course is typically not enough to produce a quality online class.
+The next step is usually local training, either in the form of one-on-one tutoring with a distance education expert (such as an Instructional Media Designer), group workshops, or peer review sessions with a content expert.